Rock-son/fcc-game-of-life/README.md

 # fcc-game-of-life

-Marked-Down-Previewr App made with React for <a href='https://www.freecodecamp.com'>FreeCodeCamp</a> curriculum.
+Game Of Life App made with React for <a href='https://www.freecodecamp.com'>FreeCodeCamp</a> curriculum.

 <strong>User Stories:</strong>
 <ul>